harness/developer-hub/docs/platform/2_Delegates/secure-delegates/delegate-mtls-support.md

 ### Create a CA certificate

 - Use the following OpenSSL comment to create a test CA certificate with no password and 25+ years of validity.
-The public part of the CA certificate (ca.crt) should be provided to Harness to enable mTLS.
+You must provide the public portion of the CA certificate (ca.crt) to Harness to enable mTLS.

     `openssl req -x509 -sha256 -nodes -days 9999 -newkey rsa:2048 \ -subj "/O=Example ORG/CN=CA Cert" -keyout "ca.key" -out "ca.crt"`